Ground cover mapping methodology

 We monitor ground cover by analysing thousands of satellite images using a high-performance computing facility.

-- Pre-process imagery to correct atmospheric and landscape effects and remove cloud contamination.
+- Pre-process imagery to correct for atmospheric and landscape effects and remove cloud contamination.
+This results in standardised surface reflectance images that enable comparison in space and time.

-- Deliver maps of digital ground cover data to landholders, extension officers, private industry and government for a range of applications and purposes.
+- Deliver data and information via a range of mechanisms to landholders, extension officers, industry and government for a range of applications and purposes.

-Ground cover datasets can be provided as either individual date products or as seasonal composites.
-Individual date imagery is the data that is captured each time the Landsat satellites pass over.
-This isuseful for obtaining current information on ground cover.
+Ground cover datasets are available as either individual date products or as monthly or seasonal composites.
+Individual date imagery is the data that is captured each time the satellite passe over.
+This is useful for obtaining current information on ground cover or understanding cover levels at a particular point in time.
+For example, imagery from individual dates can help assess a short-term management action or the ground cover response to a rainfall event.
+However, this imagery may have areas of missing data, due to clouds or shadow.

-Seasonal composites are made by selecting the pixels from the individual date imagery, which best represent the range of measurements taken by the satellite throughout the three-month season.
-These seasonal composites are useful for analysing and monitoring trends over time.
+The composites provide a median value over a period of either one month (monthly) or three months (seasonal).
+They are made by selecting the pixels from the individual date imagery which best represent the range of measurements throughout the period.
+These composites are very useful for analysing and monitoring trends over time, and have less missing data than the individual date products.

 What products are available?